MDCservice/EsPiFF/README.md

 ![The Version 1](/images/espiff_v1_top.jpg)

-We ported the PostgreSQL client libray to the ESP32, what worked very well, even with the limited RAM and Flash.
+We ported the PostgreSQL client libray, based on (SimplePgPSQL)[https://github.com/ethanak/SimplePgSQL] to the EsPiFF, what worked very well, even with the limited RAM and Flash.
 Not only SELECT, INSERT and UPDATE work, but also the brilliant PostgreSQL feature NOTIFY.
 As a result, the EsPiFF dont need to poll the PostgreSQL server, but get notified instead.
 We could define a trigger in PostgreSQL, and notify other EsPiFF board.
 Thats very cool.

 Because of the ongoing chip crysis, we only select parts, what are available.